amorales187/High-Fidelity-Prototype/assignment08/README.md

 ### Revision

 - Within the Figma page, there are two versions I created for High Fidelity Prototype.
-There are a few changes on the FINAL VERSION in comparison to the VERSION #1
+There are a few changes on the FINAL VERSION in comparison to the VERSION #1.
+The User Testing video URL is on the top of this page.